miladnorouziii/Datasets/Dibas/README.md

 # Dibas dataset
-The Digital Images of Bacteria Species dataset (DIBaS) is a dataset of 33 bacterial species with around 20 images for each species.
+The Digital Images of Bacteria Species dataset (DIBaS) contains 33 bacterial species, with around 20 images for each species.

 For more information check the [original paper ](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0184554).
-Also note that *I do not own the rights to this dataset.*
+Also, note that *I do not own the rights to this dataset.*

 | **GENERA** | **SPECIES** | **Link** |
 |--------|---------|------|